Contact

 Mr K was transferred to a rehabilitation unit, where his condition improved and he was eventually transferred to a care home.
 He suffered from repeated chest infections and following collapse in 2 ½ years later, was taken to hospital, where he eventually passed away.
 By the time of his death, Mr K had no mobility, could not speak, and could not feed himself.
 He required 24 hour care.

-Mr K’s long-term partner, Ms F instructed Jenny Waight, who specialises in clinical negligence matters.
+Mr K’s long-term partner, Ms F instructed Jenny Hawkes, who specialises in clinical negligence matters.
 Jenny was initially instructed whilst Mr K was alive and obtained supportive expert evidence from a Consultant Neurosurgeon and Haematologist.

 Jenny subsequently served a letter of claim on Kings College Hospital, alleging that they failed to appropriately monitor Mr K, which caused him to incur intracranial haemorrhage, haematoma and significant neurological damage.